sonic-cva6-team/cva6-softcore-contest-sonic/README.md

 ```
 make sim APP=’application to run’
 ```
-For instance, if you want to run the **mnist** application, you will have to run :
+For instance, if you want to run the **fft** application, you will have to run :
 ```
-make sim APP=mnist
+make sim APP=fft
 ```

 **This command:**